Mohamed-Huss/Amazon-Clone/README.md

 4. Push to the branch: `git push origin feature/AmazingFeature`
 5. Open a pull request.

-🚀 Developed with passion by [Your Name].
+🚀 Developed with passion by Mohamed Hussein.